 Email: firstname.lastname@example.org | Phone: 919.513.3972

-Dr. Stephen Graham is a Physical Scientist with the United States Environmental Protection Agency and Lecturer in the Department of Biology at North Carolina State University.
-Dr. Graham holds a B.S in Marine Science from Southampton College and a Ph.D. in Environmental Toxicology from North Carolina State University.
+Stephen Graham is a Physical Scientist with the United States Environmental Protection Agency and Lecturer in the Department of Biology at NC State.
+Graham holds a B.S in Marine Science from Southampton College and a Ph.D. in Environmental Toxicology from North Carolina State University.
 He has worked for nearly two decades in environmental assessment, performing field sampling, chemical analysis, computational modeling, and statistical analysis, as well as conducting extensive human health risk and exposure assessments.
-Dr. Graham has been associated with NCSU since 2003, developing both traditional and distance education courses with the university.
+Graham has been associated with NC State since 2003, developing both traditional and distance education courses with the university.

-Dr. Goldfarb is a Professor of the Department of Forestry and Environmental Resources at NC State University.
+Goldfarb is a Professor of the Department of Forestry and Environmental Resources at NC State.
 His research interests include: Molecular and genetic control of root systems in forest trees, vegetative propagation of forest trees, clonal forestry, forest regeneration.
 He works with students of all subject areas to refine their professional project plans.

-Dr. Elizabeth Nichols is an Associate Professor in the Department of Forestry and Environmental Resources.
-Dr. Nichols’ current research interests focus on contaminant fate in managed and natural forest systems, specifically on how trees can be used to mitigate pollutant release from sources and how they might serve as a monitoring tool for pollutant transport.
-Dr Nichols obtained her Ph.D from the University of North Carolina at Chapel Hill.
+Elizabeth Nichols is a Professor in the Department of Forestry and Environmental Resources.
+Nichols’ current research interests focus on contaminant fate in managed and natural forest systems, specifically on how trees can be used to mitigate pollutant release from sources and how they might serve as a monitoring tool for pollutant transport.
+Nichols obtained her Ph.D from the University of North Carolina at Chapel Hill.
+She teaches EA 504, Environmental Monitoring and Analysis.

 Sarah Slover is the Graduate Program Coordinator for the Department of Forestry and Environmental Resources.
 She handles administrative matters for all of the graduate degree programs, from prospective student to admissions to paperwork required for graduation.
 Students contact Sarah for assistance with questions about leaves of absence, Plan of Work, transfer credits, and general questions about registration or paying student bills.
 Sarah also coordinates our jobs board.